joeyk16/image_resizer/README.md

-This app has an api to resize images from a url.
-I started thinking I was going to build a frontend react component where you can drag and drop an image.
-After building half of it I decided to leave the react component out so it's just an api.
+This app is an api to resize images from a url.

 # Setup Project